2025 Solar Incentives Guide for North Canton, OH - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
 The Clean Energy Credit runs until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the end of the current program.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+This amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 State & Local Solar Incentives